slightlynybbled/daqmx/readme.md

     daq = NIDAQmxInstrument(serial_number=1234)  # hardware specified by serial number

 Once you have the `NIDAQmxInstrument` instance, then you can use it to operate the instrument.
-See the "examples" directory for complete examples.
-Some snippets to demonstrate:
+See the [examples](./examples) directory for complete examples.
+Some snippets to demonstrate common usages:

     daq = NIDAQmxInstrument()  # automatic acquisition of hardware